FelixKA88/cactitotelegram/README.md

 > **root@localhost:~#** git clone https://github.com/botgram/shell-bot.git

-#edit the server.js so i can use /report command to get report from script sql.sh and sendtotelegram.py
+#edit the server.js so you can use /report command to get report from script sql.sh and sendtotelegram.py

 #see tag "// Command report" inside the new server.js